Patbox/TextPlaceholderAPI/docs/user/mod-placeholders.md

 # Mod placeholders list

 These placeholders are provided by other mods.
-Some are build in directly, while others require an addon.
+Some are built-in directly, while others require an addon.

 ## List of placeholders